 You'll find a lot of interesting things about your browser internals in

-chrome://net-internals/.
+chrome://net-export/ in newer versions.
 There are requests which are not even displayed in Developer Tools, like the ones coming from extensions.
 Go and check it out, might be handy next time you need to debug something.
 I've used it when researching Opera browser “VPN” or unencrypted “VPN” in UR browser.